 In conjunction with the Transaction, the Company closed a private placement (the "Financing") of \$11,500,000 on December 22, 2010.
 The Company engaged MGI Securities Inc. and PI Financial Corp. as agents (the "Agents") in connection with the financing; part of the financing was concluded on a non-brokered basis.
 The financing consisted of 11,500,000 subscription receipts ("Subscription Receipts") priced at \$1.00 per Subscription Receipt for gross proceeds of \$11,500,000.
 Upon completion of the Transaction, each subscription receipt was converted into one unit of the Company, each unit consisting of one common share of the company and one half of one share purchase warrant, and each whole warrant entitling the holder to purchase one common share of the Company at a price of \$2.00 for 12 months.
-Subsequent to the period end, on January 28, 2012, 5,765,950 unexercised warrants issued in connection with the private placement, expired.
+During the period, 5,765,950 unexercised warrants issued in connection with the private placement, expired.
 The gross proceeds, less certain costs and expenses, were held in escrow until completion of the transaction.
 The Company paid cash commissions of 6% of the gross proceeds raised on the brokered portion of the offering, and issued agent's warrants of 6% of the number of shares sold pursuant to the brokered portion of the offering.

 On April 14 and April 26, 2011, the Company completed a private placement of 8,180,906 and 1,025,123 Units respectively, at \$1.55 per unit for total proceeds of \$14,269,345.
 Each Unit consisted of one common share of the Company and one-half of one share purchase warrant, each whole warrant entitles the holder to purchase one common share of the Company at a price of \$2.25 for 12 months following closing.
+Subsequent to the period, on April 14, 2012 and 26, 2012, 4,420,017 unexercised warrants and 571, 639 unexercised warrants respectively, issued in connection with the private placements, expired.
 The Company paid its agents a 1% cash commission on the funds raised from certain purchasers (3,225,806 Units) and 6% cash commission on the remainder of the funds raised.
 The Company also issued 391,071 agent's warrants entitling the agents to purchase one common share of the Company at a price of \$2.25 for 12 months following closing.
 Lion One has used the net proceeds of the Private Placement for exploration and development work on its projects in Fiji, principally the Tuvatu Gold Project and for general working capital purposes.